 The process of using a cash deposit to buy BTC takes longer as the investor will need to obtain the QR code from the exchange and take it to a supported newsagent to complete the payment.
 The purchased Bitcoin will usually be sent to the nominated BTC address within a day.

 Buy Bitcoin With A Credit Or Debit Card

-Australian banks currently do not allow customers to buy Bitcoin with a credit card.
+The majority of Australian banks do not allow customers to buy Bitcoin with a credit card.
 An alternative to using a credit card is a bank card which are supported by certain Australian banks and institutions.
 It is recommended to check with your financial institute or card issuer to find out if you can buy BTC with a credit card and/or debit card.

-Traders can also create an account with global exchanges such as CEX.IO, Coinbase, Binance and Changelly which allow the purchase of Bitcoin and other digital currency using a credit and savings card.
+Traders can also create an account with global exchanges such as Coinbase and Changelly which allow the purchase of Bitcoin and other digital currency using a credit and savings card.
 The Bitcoin can then be transferred to a hardware wallet or an Australian exchange to trade, store or sell back to AUD.
-Card purchases is a safe and convenient way to make a Bitcoin purchase, although the charges can be as high as 5% in addition to the trading fee in some instances.
+Card purchases are a safe and convenient way to make a Bitcoin purchase, although the charges can be as high as 5% in addition to the trading fee in some instances.